rkh/almost-sinatra/README.md

 ## About Versioning

-Versions are to Software what Git is to SVN.
+Versions are to Software what Subversion is to Git.